 As a hunter and the former editor of an archery website, I know firsthand how awesome archery can be.
 Whether you’re looking to hunt, compete, or simply shoot for fun, archery is a badass skill.

-Archery is one of those skills which can bring you some zen, improve your eye-hand coordination, and impress your friends.
+Archery is one of those cool skills which can bring you some zen, improve your eye-hand coordination, and impress your friends.
 And, if you’re careful, you can reuse your arrows, so it’s easy and cheap to practice (after you buy your gear, of course).

 Nock-On Archery put together a whole series to help you get started: